squoshi/ef-blender-4.1-json-exporter/README.md

 ## Installation
 1. Download the release.
-2. Import it to Blender through Edit > Preferences > Add-ons > Install... > Select the .zip file
+2. Extract the zip and rename the folder to `blender-json-exporter`
+3. Copy and paste the folder to the Blender addons directory.
-3. Make sure the add-on is enabled.
+4. Make sure the add-on is enabled.
-4. File > Export > menu should now contain `Animated Minecraft Model(.json)`
+5. File > Export > menu should now contain `Animated Minecraft Model(.json)`

 ## Support
 I'm in the [EFM discord server](https://discord.com/invite/NbAJwj8RHg) > Epic Fight Animation files thread is pinned in the #forums channel.
 Do not ask metal or Yesman for support for this version of the script.

 ## Changelog
 1.4: Updated scripts to work with POV animations
 1.3: Added check for blender version to determine if calculating normals is needed (handled automatically in Blender 4.1.x)
 1.2: Fixed UV caused deformed mapping on the torso
 1.1: Armature and mesh exports will now be unchecked by default.
 Rewrite of export_mesh() to fix an error while exporting mesh.